eirikref/Fiber/design/configuration-format.md

-Generate a set with three parameters; the first one is the static string `some text` for all elements, the second one is a set of all kinds of strings (depending on the module specific configuration provided), and the last one is an int which iss always `12`.
+Generate a set with three parameters; the first one is the static string `some text` for all elements, the second one is a set of all kinds of strings (depending on the module specific configuration provided), and the last one is an int which is always `12`.

 ```json
 [